HamStudy/hamstudy-hambook/tech2022/content/1. Introduction/4 Licensing Overview.md

 ## License Issuance, Expiration, and Renewal

 Once you pass your exam and your license application is submitted, the FCC will email you instructions to pay the $35 application fee through their online payment portal.
-After payment is processed, your license typically appears in the FCC database within 1-2 business days, depending on when your payment is received relative to FCC processing schedules.
+After payment is processed, your license typically appears in the FCC database within 1 to 2 business days, depending on when your payment is received relative to FCC processing schedules.

 > **Key Information:** It's important to maintain a valid email address with the FCC, as failure to do so could result in license suspension or revocation.